 Are you an independent thinker?
 Can you question authority respectfully?
 Do you engage with ideas intellectually?

 Critical nuance: The best essays focus on questioning your own beliefs, not others'.
-Challenging someone else's idea can come across as arrogant or preachy.
+Challenging someone else's idea can come across as arrogant.

 What Works

-- ✓ Personal stake: You have a connection to the belief/idea
+- ✓ Personal stake: You have a connection to the belief

 - ✓ Intellectual curiosity: Show your thought process